itglue/powershellwrapper/README.md

 3. [optional] If you would like the IT Glue module to remember your base uri and API key, you can run `Export-ITGlueModuleSettings`.
 This will create a config file at `%UserProfile%\ITGlueAPI` that securely holds this information.
 Next time you run `Import-Module`, this configuration will automatically be loaded.

 :warning: Exporting module settings encrypts your API key in a format that can **only be unencrypted with your Windows account**.
-It makes use of PowerShell's `System.Security.SecureString` type, which uses reversible encrypted tied to your principle.
+It makes use of PowerShell's `System.Security.SecureString` type, which uses reversible encrypted tied to your user principal.
 This means that you cannot copy your configuration file to another computer or user account and expect it to work.

 :warning: Exporting and importing module settings requires use of the `ConvertTo-SecureString` cmdlet, which is currently unavailable in Linux and Mac PowerShell core ports.
 Until PS Core 6.0.0 is available, this functionality only works on Windows.